MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Combining Multiple Operations

-One of the most painful Fusion360 limitations when you don't have a subscription is not being able to export a single file that uses multiple tools.
+One of the most painful Fusion360 limitations, when you don't have a subscription, is not being able to export a single file that uses multiple tools.

-You can get around this by exporting each set of operations using the same tool individually, and then combine them after using a text editor or similar.
-To make this process easier, you should turn off **"Output job setup commands"** for all but the first exported file, which will skip any homing or probing cycles that would occur at the start of each file.
+You can get around this by exporting each set of operations using the same tool individually, and then combining them after using a text editor or similar.
+To simplify this process, you should turn off **"Output job setup commands"** for all but the first exported file, which will skip any homing or probing cycles that normally occur at the start of each file.

 Probing will still be triggered before switching into a new WCS, and the tools will still be outputted before they are needed, but the machine will not re-home or run any probing cycles at the start of each new set of operations.